 Support Compliance and Audit Readiness

 From SSDF to ISO 27001, secure SDLC controls are no longer optional.
-Code security helps teams enforce policies, track adherence, and produce audit-ready evidence of scanning activity, remediation rates, and secure development practices, all without introducing manual overhead.
+Security helps teams enforce policies, track adherence, and produce audit-ready evidence of scanning activity, remediation rates, and secure development processes, without introducing manual overhead.

 For example, Cycode makes it easy to generate and maintain software bills of materials (SBOMs) tied to your actual code and dependencies, which can be a key part of demonstrating compliance and supply chain transparency.

-All of this said, it’s not just DevOps teams who benefit from code security.
+All of this said, it’s not just DevOps teams who benefit from coding security.
 Its impact goes far beyond that.

-By embedding strong controls across the SDLC, organizations reduce the risk of costly breaches — whether from leaked secrets, vulnerable packages, or compromised build pipelines.
+By embedding strong controls across the SDLC, organizations reduce the risk of costly breaches, whether from code leakage that reveals secrets, vulnerable packages, or compromised build pipelines.
 The result is stronger customer trust, better compliance posture, and long-term resilience in the face of evolving threats.

 Code Security Tools and Techniques

-First things first, we want to make it clear that there’s no single tool that solves code security.
+First things first, we want to make it clear that there’s no single code security tool that solves all your challenges.
 As we’ve said, it’s a multifaceted challenge that spans everything from proprietary code to open source, secrets, CI/CD pipelines, and infrastructure as code.

 Let’s take a look at some of the most common, including several application security testing (AST) tools.